All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Energy dips: Usually temporary during dose escalation.
 Ensure adequate carbohydrate intake around training.

-• Dehydration risk: Elevated in athletes.
+• Dehydration risk: improved in athletes.
 Drink proactively and use electrolytes during training.

 Frequently Asked Questions

-Can I use Ozempic if I do not have diabetes?
+Can I use Ozempic if I don't have diabetes?

 Yes.
 Physicians prescribe Ozempic off-label for weight management regularly.
 Your doctor will evaluate whether you meet clinical criteria based on body composition and metabolic health rather than just BMI.
 Ozempic for athletes